Asset lifecycle management can improve your operational productivity, efficiency and profitability

 But what steps do you need to take to achieve this?

 Replacing vehicles and equipment at the optimum time helps support your company’s overall productivity, efficiency and profitability.
-And effective asset replacement programs can go a long way towards managing the overall costs of doing business.
+And effective asset lifecycle programs can go a long way towards managing the overall costs of doing business.

 However, vehicle and equipment lifecycle decisions are rarely as simple or straightforward as buying or leasing equipment for a standard set period.
 Such decisions require the ability to analyze where an asset is in the lifecycle and the consider the necessary actions that need to be taken to manage costs and reduce risk.